pujovic/Sneakers-Shop-Express/README.md

 This is a simple e-commerce website built using JavaScript, NodeJS, Express, Handlebars, and Contentful CMS.

-# Overview
+### Overview

 The website uses Contentful's CMS for storing all product information and images.
-The pages are created dynamically on the server using the handelbars templating engine and in the browser using javascript
+The pages are created dynamically on the server using the handelbars templating engine and in the browser using javascript.

 Users are able to: